Sebastian-Sonne/playfair-project/README.md

    - Opt for either the [BlueJ Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution%20-%20BLUEJ%20Version.zip) or the [.jar Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution.jar) file.

 2. **Open in Your IDE:**
-   - If you selected the BlueJ version, launch it in BlueJ.
+   - If you picked the BlueJ version, launch it in BlueJ.
 For the .jar Version, utilize your preferred IDE.

 3. **Explore or Adapt:**
    - Delve into any of the classes and adapt them to suit your specific use case or explore the existing functionality.